There are several reasons why a page or blog post might not appear in the pages report.

 - If the page or post was not created in HubSpot, the HubSpot tracking code must be embedded on the page for it to appear in the pages report.

-- Only HubSpot-hosted blogs and WordPress blogs with the HubSpot - Free Marketing Plugin for WordPress plugin installed will appear when using the Blog pages filter on the Pages tab.
+- Only HubSpot-hosted blogs and WordPress blogs with the Contact Form Builder for WordPress – Conversion Tools by HubSpot plugin installed will appear when using the Blog pages filter on the Pages tab.
 All other externally-hosted blog posts with the HubSpot tracking code installed will appear under All page types.

 - The page or post is not part of your target domain or site domains, and has not received any views.